crescent-network/crescent/x/liquidstaking/spec/README.md

 ## Abstract

-This document specifies the Liquid Staking module of the Squad.
+This document specifies the Liquid Staking module of the Crescent.
 Generally, in the context of cosmos-ecosystem, staking may not be preffered due to long lockup times when getting your assets back.

 ## Contents